Meaning

 Dig deeper with Sebastian →

-Both a framework and a belief that one is fulfilling that framework is necessary to a sense of life meaning.
+The authors suggest that both a framework and a belief that one is fulfilling that framework is necessary to a sense of life meaning.

 Yalom, Irvin D., Existential Psychotherapy, 1980aside